If you smoke you probably at some point decided:

 The Right Way to Use Vaporizers / E-Cigarettes to Quit Smoking

-Electronic cigarettes have long been advocated as one of the best tools you can use to quit smoking.
+Electronic cigarettes can be one of the best tools you can use to quit smoking.

-And although it’s true that a very large percentage of the toxins that are present in regular smoke, aren’t present in the vapor that an electronic cigarette produces…
+And although it’s true that a considerable percentage of the toxins that are present in regular smoke aren’t present in the vapor that an electronic cigarette produces…

 What most people don’t know is the following: